Resources & Reports

 Evaluating the Impact of Active Design on Affordable Housing By: NYSHealth Priority Areas: Building Healthy Communities Date: June 2017 Type: Grant Outcome Reports, Grantee Name: Center for Active Design, Inc.

 Active Design is an evidence-based approach that offers practical urban planning and architecture design solutions to support healthy communities.
 Active Design elements—such as stairs, supportive walking and biking infrastructure, and on-site exercise facilities—can help transform the built environment and improve the physical and mental health outcomes for residents, especially those living in affordable housing.
 To help integrate cost-effective Active Design strategies into affordable housing, the Active Design Verified initiative was created to train developers on incorporating design elements and amenities that will promote health.
-In 2016, NYSHealth awarded the Center for Active Design, Inc., (CfAD) a grant to evaluate the impact of Active Design strategies on levels of physical activity among residents moving into a newly constructed affordable housing building with Active Design elements in Brownsville, Brooklyn (an NYSHealth Healthy Neighborhoods Fund site).
-Specifically, the CfAD sought to record health measures and physical activity levels before residents moved into the new building to establish a point of comparison for its larger evaluation effort.
+In 2016, NYSHealth awarded the Center for Active Design, Inc., (CfAD) a grant to evaluate the impact of Active Design strategies on levels of physical activity among residents moving into Prospect Plaza, a newly constructed affordable housing building with Active Design elements in Brownsville, Brooklyn (an NYSHealth Healthy Neighborhoods Fund site).
+Specifically, the CfAD sought to gather pre-data and record health measures and physical activity levels before residents moved into the new building to establish a point of comparison for a larger evaluation effort in the future.

 Strategic Assessment of New York State’s Regional Population Health Investments By: Lake Fleet Consulting Priority Areas: Building Healthy Communities Date: May 2017 Type: Resources, Conference Materials, Report